Section 21 Notice to Terminate an Assured Shorthold Tenancy (Form 6A) (England)

-The termination date specified must be at least 2 months after the Notice
+September 2020, the termination date must be at least 3 months after the

-fixed term of the Tenancy.
-The termination date may fall at any time during
+term of the Tenancy.
+The termination date may fall at any time during the

 Landlords need to have complied with certain legal obligations before they

 can serve a valid Section 21 Notice (Form 6A).
-See our Guidance on Section
+See the Guidance on Section

 8 and Section 21 Notices for further information.